-Our Real Estate Committee consists of Gary Lewis, Rick Doody, Andrea Hyde, and Brad Brutocao, with Mr. Lewis serving as Chair.
+Our Real Estate Committee consists of Gary Lewis, Rick Doody, Andrea Hyde, and John M. Roth, with Mr. Lewis serving as Chair.
+Mr. Brutocao served on the Real Estate Committee until his resignation from the Board on October 3, 2023.
 Our management team works with the Real Estate Committee to identify potential markets and attractive locations for new showrooms.